maptracker/setfisher/AnnotatedMatrix/inst/matrixGenerators/byNamespaceReadme.md

 ----
 # AnnotatedMatrix Files - Namespace Hierarchy

+### CAUTION CAUTION CAUTION

+Files may be loaded directly from this folder tree, but their location is not persistent!
+The tree's primary use is to aid in exploration of available files.
+If you are encoding a file in a production workflow, please reference instead the [../byAuthority][BA] file paths.
+Those locations are static and will persist as new versions are loaded.

+### Structure

 This folder contains a file structure that organizes [MatrixMarket][MTX] files according to their row and column namespaces.
 At the level of this file are folders for namespaces on _either_ the rows or columns.
 The second level will be the namespaces of the other dimension of the matrix.
 Within that second level will be symlinks to the files themselves.
-The symlinks will point back up to `../byAuthority`, which is the primary storage location for the files.
+The symlinks will point back up to [../byAuthority][BA], which is the primary storage location for the files.
 For example:

 ```